Rail roko agitation to severely affect movement of essential items, foodgrains: rlys | Business

 Rail roko agitation to severely affect movement of essential items, foodgrains: rlys

-The railways on Thursday said the 'rail roko' agitation in Punjab over farm bills will severely impact loading of foodgrains and other essential goods as well as movement of passengers travelling on special trains, mostly on an urgent basis.
-Farmers in Punjab on Thursday began their three-day 'rail roko' agitation to protest against the three farm bills while the Ferozepur Railway division suspended the operation of special trains due to the stir The Farmer's Produce Trade and Commerce (Promotion and Facilitation) Bill, 2020, the Farmers (Empowerment and Protection) Agreement of Price Assurance and Farm Services Bill, 2020 and the Essential Commodities (Amendment) Bill, 2020, have been passed by both Houses and await presidential assent.
+The railways on Thursday said the 'rail roko' agitation in Punjab over farm bills will severely impact the loading of foodgrains and other essential goods as well as the movement of passengers, many travelling for emergencies in special trains.
+As farmers in Punjab began a three-day 'rail roko' agitation to voice their protest against the three farm bills, the Ferozepur Railway division suspended the operation of special trains.
+The Farmer's Produce Trade and Commerce (Promotion and Facilitation) Bill, 2020, the Farmers (Empowerment and Protection) Agreement of Price Assurance and Farm Services Bill, 2020 and the Essential Commodities (Amendment) Bill, 2020, have been passed by both Houses and await presidential assent.

 Thus, FCI is loading more than 35 rakes of food grains daily from Punjab.
 They said Punjab also loads 9-10 rakes daily of fertilizer, cement, auto, mixed goods in containers.